 Price: Depending on where you get this done, you can expect to pay $100-$200 for this all-over color.

-Her orange eyeliner is major, but we're here to talk about that gorgeous hair color.
+While the orange eyeliner is major, we're here to talk about that gorgeous hair color.
 If you have short, curly hair, play around by adding some color to your ringlets (while also letting your natural hue shine through at the roots).

 Don't be afraid to go for the bold.
 For an ultra-rich, warm color, opt for a chocolate-brown base with mahogany highlights mixed in.
 (It's a foolproof combination, if you ask us.)